Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 3. If Road Speed from the engine is not available, GPS speed is used.
 4. Increase of odometer since the most recent ignition on.
 If Odometer is not available, GPS device distance is used.
 5. Time passed since the most recent ignition on.
-6. GO Device ID is a legacy field.
-It will contain invalid values by April 15, 2021.
-7. Driver ID only available when using the IOX-NFC.
+6. Driver ID only available when using the IOX-NFC.

 #### *Conversions*